Carnegie Museum of Art: Collections and departments

-The museum's curatorial departments include: Fine Arts (Contemporary Art, Works on Paper), Decorative Arts, Architecture, and Photography.
-The museum presents as many as 15 changing exhibitions annually.
-Its permanent collection comprises roughly 35,000 works and includes European and American decorative arts from the late seventeenth century to the present, works on paper, paintings, prints (notably Japanese prints), sculptures and installations.
+The museum's curatorial departments include: Fine Arts (Contemporary Art, Works on Paper), Decorative Arts, Architecture and Photography.
+Every year, the museum hosts up to 15 different exhibitions.
+Approximately 35,000 pieces make up its permanent collection, which also includes works on paper, paintings, prints (particularly Japanese prints), sculptures, and installations from the late seventeenth century to the present.
 The museum has notably strong collections of both aluminum relics and chairs.
 Approximately 1,800 works are on view at any given time.

-The museum also maintains a large archive of negatives from African-American photographer Charles "Teenie" Harris.
+The museum also maintains a large archive of negatives from African American photographer Charles "Teenie" Harris.

 Heinz Architectural Center - The collection includes works in architecture, landscape design, engineering, and furniture and interior design.
 The center's facilities includes 4,000 square feet of exhibition space and a library housing several thousand books and journals.

 The Hillman Photography Initiative - The Initiative hosts a variety of projects including live public events, web-based projects, documentary videos, art projects, and writing.
 Yearly programming is determine by a group of five "agents" who plan and curate each 12-month cycle of works hosted.